Borrowing Assets

 3) Then, head to the Markets page and select the asset that you intend to borrow.
 You will be taken to that asset's individual markets page

-4) Click on the “Borrow” button and indicate the amount you intend to borrow (Example below is for TONIC)
+4) Click on the “Borrow” button and indicate the amount you intend to borrow.
+See the below example for TONIC.

 5) Confirm your transaction in your wallet